refayathaque/bxfy9pgue5fcs9yd/README.md

 ## API Interview Question V2 - Refayat Haque - "Senior Backend Engineer" candidate - Toronto, Ontario, Canada

+### Files:
+- `lambda_function.py`
+  - Backend logic carrying out quote processing based on requests made from client (requests to lambda function are in the form of `event` objects/dictionaries)
+  - I.e., the lambda function is what calculates the quote based on the data coming in from the forms in the client
+- Input.js
+  - Frontend logic and data capture done here, frontend logic does things like ensure that the user cannot fill out more than one `Pricing` form (e.g., cannot fill out both `Standard Pricing` and `Staggered Pricing`)
+    - Other frontend logic example include blocking out the flat fee discount if % discount is specified, and vice versa, in the `Standard Pricing` form
+  -

 ### Documentation:
 - "The flat fee for storing a single item is $20."
   - AWS Lambda (lambda_function.py) has this value assigned to variable `flat_fee`